What is TCM Acupuncture?

 TCM Acupuncture can be a very effective and relatively inexpensive treatment method of TCM.
 It uses very fine single use, pre-sterilised, disposable needles to provide a medical treatment.

 The Acupuncture practitioner uses the ancient and well-established principles and theories of Chinese Medicine to diagnose and treat the client.
 These are exclusive to Chinese Medicine.
 They do not rely upon other medical systems or diagnostic methods such as those used by Western Medical Practitioners.

-A person who is working as a Practitioner of Acupuncture TCM can be referred to as an Acupuncture TCM practitioner, a TCM practitioner specialising in Acupuncture or a Chinese Medical Acupuncturist.
+A person who is working as a Practitioner of Acupuncture TCM can be referred to as a TCM Acupuncture practitioner, a TCM practitioner specialising in Acupuncture or a Chinese Medical Acupuncturist.